AronQuiambao/Midterm-Lab-Task-2/README.md

 ---

 ### 📝 Description:
-> A python program that uses Selection Statement and Nested Loop in its program.
+> A lab task in Python which uses Loops and Selection Statements.

 ---